Eugene Spiro: French period

+American period

 In the spring of 1941, the Spiro family managed to flee to the United States and settled in New York.
 Eugene Spiro remarried Lilly Jacobi, whom he had known during his time in exile in Paris.

 In 1943, Eugene Spiro exhibited at the Galerie St. Etienne in New York and the Salmagundi Art Club in New York, holding seven solo exhibitions.

 In the 1950s, Eugene Spiro returned to Germany.
 He traveled to Denmark, Switzerland, France, and England.

 In 1964, he was awarded the Order of Merit of the Federal Republic of Germany.

 In 1969, Berlin organized a major retrospective of his works at the Berlinische Gallerie.

 He died in New York on September 26, 1972.